WELCOMEThis is the official web site of the Psychological Clinical Science Accreditation System (PCSAS).

 PCSAS's first year, 2008, was devoted primarily to start-up activities: (a) establishing the essential infrastructure for inviting, accepting, and processing accreditation applications from eligible doctoral programs; (b) establishing positive working relationships with relevant entities; (c) building a solid fiscal foundation for effective and sustained operation; and (d) articulating the distinct mission, goals, principles, policies, procedures, and criteria that define PCSAS accreditation and make it unique.

 PCSAS started accepting applications for accreditation on June 1, 2009.
-Applications are reviewed twice a year.
-The first round of reviews was held November 12, 2009; subsequent reviews were held May 26, 2010; December 4, 2010; May 25, 2011; December 10, 2011; May 23, 2012; December 15, 2012; and May 21, 2013.
-To date, PCSAS has accredited 21 programs, with additional programs having submitted Letters of Intent to apply (see Accredited Programs).
-The next Review Committee meeting will be held in December 2013.
-The deadline for submission of completed applications to be reviewed at the December 2013 meeting of the Review Committee is September 1, 2013.
+Applications typically are reviewed twice a year--in May and December.
+To date, PCSAS has held 12 review sessions and has accredited 30 programs, with several other programs having submitted Letters of Intent to apply and being deemed eligible to apply (see Accredited Programs).
+The next Review Committee meeting will be held in December of 2016.
+Completed applications to be reviewed at the May meeting should be submitted by September 1, 2016.

-For more detailed information, please read the PCSAS Purpose, Organization, Policies, and Procedures Manual -- June 2013 (POPP Manual), which can be accessed via the link listed at the top of the "Relevant Publications & Links" page of this website.
+Want to Know More?
+For much more detailed information about PCSAS's Purpose, Organization, Policies, and Procedures, read the POPP Manual, a link to which can be found at at the top of the "Relevant Publications & Links" page of this website.
 We hope you find this web site informative and useful.
 Always eager to improve, we invite your comments and feedback.